MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-data-level-auditing.md

 ## Data source monitoring

 Sometimes it's necessary to directly monitor a specific data source that Power BI connects to.
-For example, you may have a data warehouse that's experiencing an increased workload, and users are reporting performance degradation.
+For example, you might have a data warehouse that's experiencing an increased workload, and users are reporting performance degradation.
 Typically, a database administrator or system administrator monitors data sources.

 You can monitor a data source to: